-What is Gaslighting and How Do You Respond to it?
+What is Gaslighting and How to Respond to it?

 Gaslighting is a form of emotional abuse where a person says false or confusing things that lead you to question your perception of reality.
 The term comes from the 1938 play Gas Light in which a husband drives his wife to question her sanity by dimming the lights in their home and denying doing so when she comments on them changing.
 Gaslighting can be an effective form of abuse because it leads the victim to question their sense of reality, therefore leaving the abuser in a position of control and power over them.